Betty-Blocks-Services/bb-testing-playwright-template/README.md

 ### Config

-The `Config()` class provides functions to read and store config variables across tests.
+The `Config()` class allows you to store/read values across tests and setups.
+When it is run for the first time, it creates a config.json to read/write values to.

+> [!IMPORTANT]
+> Any files created by the `Config()` class should be included in the .gitignore to prevent sharing sensitive information!
+> The default` config.json` is already included

-This class extends `ConfigBase` which already makes sure to create/load the config.json.
+This class extends the `ConfigBase()` class which already makes sure to create/load the config.json.

-This allows you to, for instance, chain setup files to fetch a `deviceToken` from the first setup and use it in the second setup.
-You can read more about this at [What is a setup?]()
+#### Usage

 ```TypeScript